All domestic orders ship FREE ground shipping, choose upgraded shipping if you need it fast!

 The finish will change.
 That's normal.

-Jewelry wearers tend to have more stable finishes, because natural skin oils actually protect the metal.
-Buckles see more variation.
+Iron jewelry wearers tend to have more stable finishes, because natural skin oils actually protect the metal.
+Iron belt buckles see more variation.
 A buckle worn under a shirt, through sweaty days, on a bike commute, or during physical work is going to develop a more weathered look.
 That's not damage.
 That's the metal recording how it's been used.

 Some of our customers love the worn-in finish their piece develops.
 Others prefer to maintain the original look and stay on top of the wax.
 Both are the right answer.